Strategy•Jan 06, 2016

 Many CIOs might express a similar sentiment, but with some added qualifiers.
 Something like: “I feel the need… the need for speed… and high quality… and cost efficiency… and innovation”.

 For most, it is quite a challenge.
 Getting there requires an extremely talented, well-organized and high performing team.
 I put together this quick list of 10 attributes that I see in high-performing technology organizations that help yield speed, quality, and cost efficiency.

 Trust: Have trust at the executive level (CIO, CMO, Chief Digital Officer), their direct reports and throughout the organization where politics are minimal and a priority is put on getting better as an overall team and getting work done

 Bi-Modal: Employ different operating models (e.g., bi-modal, etc.) to best support the different needs of certain products, applications and business units, taking into account the specific goals of each (e.g., speed, risk avoidance, compliance, etc.) and eliminating non-value-add gates and processes

-Cross-functional Teams: Delivery teams consist of dedicated resources with the cross-functional skills required to deliver their work without heavy dependence on other, siloed teams (e.g., user experience, QA, architecture, infrastructure / deployment, etc.) – a recent Rally study found that these are twice as productive
+Cross-functional Teams: Delivery teams consist of dedicated resources with the cross-functional skills required to deliver their work without heavy dependence on other, siloed teams (e.g., experience design, QA, architecture, infrastructure / deployment, etc.) – a recent Rally study found that these are twice as productive

 Clear Product Vision: Have a well-defined product vision and “low friction” from initial idea to actionable backlog item – I see some companies spend as much as 50% of their time-to-market in this set of pre-development activities